duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_5_make_it_move.md

 Symptom: The robot doesn't move

-Reolution: Check that the `duckiebot-interface` is running
+Resolution: Check that the `duckiebot-interface` is running

 Open [the Portainer interface](#docker-setup-portainer-interface) and check the running containers.
 You should see one called `dt18_03_roscore_duckiebot-interface_1`.